Roofing dumpster rental in Harrisburg

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, which is why the roofing dumpster must cap that weight limit on a single hooklift run.
+The three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, which is why a roofing dumpster routes weight carefully.
 How does that translate to a 10-yard?
-It routes heavy loads safely without overage fees.
+The hooklift truck caps the load at the legal weight limit so a single pickup stays compliant.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard practice for mixed-load management.
-Pure asphalt tear-offs stay on our roofing-specific lineup to keep your project moving forward.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our standard c&d debris service—a separate process from pure asphalt tear-offs—to ensure we stay compliant with local landfill regulations in Harrisburg, Pennsylvania.

 Driveway Placement for Roofing Crew Workflow